 When artisans come together, good things happen, and you don’t have to look further than Cerulean to see why.
-The love child of jewelry designer Kate Simpson and furniture restorer Althea Tower, the store is chock-full of local and handmade goods, everything from decor to signage to soaps (many with a subtle nod to the ocean) that are sure to make a friend’s day, whether it’s her birthday or just because.
+The love child of jewelry designer Kate Simpson, the store is chock-full of local and handmade goods, everything from decor to signage to soaps (many with a subtle nod to the ocean) that are sure to make a friend’s day, whether it’s her birthday or just because.

 Minnie Luong took a family recipe and turned it into a full-fledged business.
 Her umami-packed fermented cabbage is brined with kosher salt and combined with julienned ginger, chopped garlic and onions, Korean red pepper and first press fish sauce from wild caught black anchovies.
 “It’s the Champagne of fish sauces,” says Luong.
 There’s also a vegan variety made with non-GMO miso.
 Not only does this kimchi taste delicious crammed in a sandwich, as a topping for meat or straight out of the jar, but it also contains gut-busting probiotics that help ward off sickness.
 Try the new sesame slaw and kimchi pickles products.

 Pastries available for same day pickup at 52A Valley St., Providence, cloverdesserts.com

 The cases at Clover Desserts look like a modern museum showcasing color and form.
 What makes it even better than the Met is the fact that everything is edible, and every bite is sublime.
 A panoply of flavors is packed into tart shells or small Mason jars and piled high onto shortbread.
 You can offer anything as a gift, but the first recipient needs to be you — eat it in the car because the minute someone catches sight of a glossy turtle or lemon tart, it’s gone.